Woman stabbed while riding bicycle in West Palm Beach

 LO: 70°

+This is a person of interest in the stabbing attack, according to West Palm Beach police.

-WEST PALM BEACH, Fla. -- A woman is hospitalized after being stabbed Sunday morning in West Palm Beach.
+WEST PALM BEACH, Fla. -- A woman was hospitalized after being stabbed Sunday morning in West Palm Beach.

+. @WestPalmPD asking folks if they may recognize this person.
+Calling him a possible person of interest connected to yesterday’s stabbing investigation near the Flagler bridge @WPTV pic.twitter.com/RduuQJsndP— Alyssa Hyman (@AlyssaHymanWPTV) April 9, 2018

+. @WestPalmPD asking folks if they may recognize this person.
+Calling him a possible person of interest connected to yesterday’s stabbing investigation near the Flagler bridge @WPTV pic.twitter.com/RduuQJsndP

 The suspect fled on foot and is still at large.